Parabellum (French band)

-Parabellum is an alternative rock and French punk band which formed in 1984.
-The band was active from 1984 to 1991.
-After a split-up in 1991, they re-formed in 1998 and resumed touring until the death of Schultz, singer and original member of the band in 2014.
+Parabellum is a French alternative rock and punk band that formed in 1984.
+Originally active from 1984 to 1991, the band split up in 1991, re-formed in 1998 and resumed touring until the death of Schultz, singer and original member of the band, in 2014.

 Origin of name

 The name of the band comes from the Latin adage Si vis pacem, para bellum (If you want peace, prepare for war).